361 Meraki Fully Reviewed & Compared Review Facts

 .
 There is no pronation control in this shoe, but the overlay system and midsole provide a really stable base.

-, pavement, and other smooth surfaces.
+The 361 Meraki was designed for roads, pavement, and other smooth surfaces.
 While a little bit of trail won't hurt, the outsole will provide the best traction for road running.
 This is especially evident in the outsole construction.
-It is made of high abrasion rubber which can withstand the wear and tear caused by asphalt and cement, and has tread patterns that offer greater protection in high wear areas.
+It is made of high abrasion rubber which can withstand the wear and tear caused by asphalt and cement and has tread patterns that offer greater protection in high wear areas.

-The Meraki is priced very fairly.
+The 361 Meraki is priced very fairly.
 This shoe was recently released, so you will most likely find it at full price.
-However, when the newer version of this shoe, along with the 361 spring line, are released, the price will most likely drop.
+However, when the newer version of this shoe, along with the 361 spring line, is released - the price will most likely drop.

 Like mentioned before, this is not designed to be a stability shoe, but it did provide a stable ride.
 The stability is mostly in part by the Fitz-Rite midfoot system which locks the foot down.
 The heel counter, which is rigid but not restrictive, also keeps the foot in place and helps provide stability as you run.

 The Meraki is the first shoe released by 361 that has received an overwhelmingly positive response.
-A new brand to the running shoe market, 361 is improving their offerings with every release.
-The Meraki is intended for high mileage road running, and offers athletes a solid platform, great traction, a secure fit, and a well-ventilated workout experience.
-Pick up a pair of Meraki's if you are in need of a daily trainer- you will definitely be impressed.
+A new brand to the running shoe market, 361 is improving its offerings with every release.
+The Meraki is intended for high mileage road running and offers athletes a solid platform, great traction, a secure fit, and well-ventilated workout experience.
+Pick up a pair of 361 Meraki's if you are in need of a daily trainer- you will definitely be impressed.